ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 #### Overall Solidity Developer Experience

 Around 62% believe that the Solidity developer experience had some or even a lot of improvement in the last year.
-15% saw a slight improvement while 9% thought that there was no change or that the Solidity developer experience got worse.
+15% saw a slight improvement while only 9% thought that there was no change or that the Solidity developer experience got worse.

 ![Overall Developer Experience](/img/2021/01/DevExperience.png)

 The biggest challenge in developer experience for most respondents is the availability and quality of tooling.

-Also seen as critical aspects in order to foster adoption are error handling, IDE integrations and better documentation.
+Other aspects seen as critical in fostering language adoption are: Error handling, IDE integrations and better documentation.

 Less often voted for but still relevant are the increasing complexity of the language, availability of generics, improvements in compilation time and debugging as well as improvements in gas cost, storage handling and security.